-Content for She Wore a Yellow Dress comes from John’s experience at Ford of Britain from August 1966 to the end of the story.
-However, it must be stressed that this novel is not intended to be an exposition on the company.
+Content for She Wore a Yellow Dress comes from the author’s experience at Ford of Britain from August 1966 to the end of the story.
+However, it must be stressed that the novel is not intended to be an exposition on the company.
 The author thoroughly enjoyed his time at Ford, learned a great deal, and used that knowledge to launch his career, which eventually brought him to the United States.
-It was a turbulent time in Ford’s industrial relations while John was an employee and there was always optimism that the company’s relationships with its workforce and trade unions would improve.
+It was a turbulent time for Ford’s industrial relations and there was always hope that the company’s relationships with its workforce and trade unions would improve.
 The novel illustrates what actually happened.

-Ford of Europe was created to take charge of all of Ford’s European businesses and have its subsidiaries work together rather that compete with each other.
-However, as company-wide stoppages occurred in Ford Britain 1968, 1969, 1971 and 1974, manufacturing and production began to shift overseas where output was more reliable, product quality greater, and costs were competitive with Britain.
-The numbers below show how Ford of Britain’s assembly numbers declined during the years covered by this book.
+Ford of Europe was created to take charge of all of Ford’s European businesses and have its subsidiaries work together rather that compete with one another.
+However, as company-wide stoppages affected Ford of Britain during 1968, 1969, 1971 and 1974, manufacturing and vehicle assembly began to shift overseas to where output was more reliable, product quality greater, and costs were competitive with Britain.
+The numbers below show how Ford of Britain’s assembly numbers declined during the years represented by this book.

 Ford OF Britain Annual Car Production

 |Ford Cortina||242, 300||261,700||182,200||140,350|

 Note: For the five years after 1975, annual car production in Britain averaged 378, 200 units; for the three years before 1966, production averaged 511,750.

 The list of models below are those that were being assembled by Ford of Britain when the author joined the company, plus the Capri.
 They were the last generation of vehicles to be principally assembled in Britain.

 ANGLIA Introduced September 1959 and succeeded in 1968 by the Ford Escort 1968-2003